Resources

 How much does it cost for a small farmer to become and stay food safety certified?

-Food safety certification costs can vary from farm to farm depending on the farmʻs infrastructure.
-GroupGAP program costs are assessed annually, and are currently heavily subsidized due to successful grant proposals and philanthropic donors.
-Our research indicates that the Group GAP program is the best approach to keeping food safety certification costs as low as possible.
-While costs may rise slightly over time, we are committed to making GroupGAP affordable for Hawaiʻi farmers.
+Generally, food safety certification costs can vary depending on an operation’s infrastructure, level of organization, preparedness, and length of audit.
+The Hawaiʻi GroupGAP program cost is a flat fee, assessed annually.
+It is currently heavily subsidized due to successful grant proposals and philanthropic donors.
+Our research indicates that the GroupGAP program is the best approach to keeping food safety certification costs as low as possible.
+While the cost may rise slightly over time, we are committed to making GroupGAP affordable for Hawaiʻi farmers.
+In our program, Hawaii farmers receive technical assistance, training, and audit support each year as part of the annual flat fee.

 Will your organization help with water quality issues?